 About Long Grove

-Visitors and residents alike enjoy Long Grove’s historic downtown with independently owned shops and restaurants housed in historic homes and buildings that date back to the 1800s.
-Shoppers will find friendly merchants selling unique gifts, bakeries and wine.
+Visitors and residents alike enjoy Long Grove’s historic downtown with independently-owned shops and restaurants housed in historic homes and buildings that date back to the 1800s.
+Shoppers will find friendly merchants selling unique gifts, baked goods and wine.

 Strict building ordinances ensure the village retains its country charm.
-In fact, a village ordinance in 1960 made the village the first historic district created in Illinois.
+In fact, a village ordinance in 1960 made Long Grove the first historic district created in Illinois.

 In addition to its charming downtown shops, Long Grove’s Historic Village is an ever-popular attraction, with annual chocolate, strawberry, and apple festivals.

-Long Grove homes include exclusive multi-million dollar homes with large lots, mature trees and beautiful landscaping.
-Neighborhoods are situated on winding roads with plenty of wide-open spaces.
+Housing in Long Grove includes single-family homes with large lots, mature trees and beautiful landscaping.
+Neighborhoods are situated on winding roads with wide-open spaces.

 Students are served by two elementary schools, one middle school and the award-winning Stevenson High School.
 The village is accessible via the Tri-State Tollway and several state highways, including Route 53.